Are Fallen Angels Truth from the Bible or Fiction?

 What Are Fallen Angels?

-Because fallen angels have no eternal hope, it is their mission to drag as many people as possible with them into their eternal doom.
+Because they have no eternal hope, it is their mission to drag as many people as possible with them into their eternal doom.

 - Revelation 12:9 describes Satan and his angels being thrown to earth from heaven because of their rebellion.